nielsbasjes/logparser/README.md

 Important examples of this are invalid encoding characters and chopped multibyte encoded characters that are both extracted as best as possible.

-If you have a real logline that causes a parse error then I kindly request you to sumbit this line, the logformat and the field that triggered the error as a bug report.
+If you have a real logline that causes a parse error then I kindly request you to submit this line, the logformat and the field that triggered the error as a bug report.

 Pre built versions